-Junior subordinated debentures are due to FBIL Statutory Trusts I, II and III, which are all 100% owned non-consolidated subsidiaries of the Company.
-The debentures were issued in 2000, 2003 and 2004, respectively, in conjunction with each Trust's issuance of 5,000 shares of Company Obligated Mandatorily Redeemable Preferred Securities.
+Junior subordinated debentures are due to FBIL Statutory Trusts II and III, which are both 100% owned non-consolidated subsidiaries of the Company.
+The debentures were issued in 2003 and 2004, respectively, in conjunction with each Trust's issuance of 5,000 shares of Company Obligated Mandatorily Redeemable Preferred Securities.
 The debentures all bear the same interest rate and terms as the preferred securities, detailed following.
-The debentures are included on the consolidated balance sheets as liabilities; however, in accordance with Federal Reserve Board regulations in effect at December 31, 2012 and 2011, the Company is allowed, for regulatory purposes, to include the entire \$15,000,000 of the capital securities issued by the Trusts in Tier I capital.
+The debentures are included on the consolidated balance sheets as liabilities; however, in accordance with Federal Reserve Board regulations in effect at December 31, 2015 and 2014, the Company is allowed, for regulatory purposes, to include the entire \$10,000,000 and \$10,000,000, respectively, of the capital securities issued by the Trusts in Tier I capital.

 During 2004 FBIL Statutory Trust III issued 5,000 shares of Company Obligated Mandatorily Redeemable (COMR) Preferred Securities.
 Distributions are paid quarterly.
-Cumulative cash distributions are calculated at a variable annual rate that is 265 basis points above the 3 month LIBOR rate (2.96% and 3.23% as of December 31, 2012 and 2011, respectively).
+Cumulative cash distributions are calculated at a variable annual rate that is 265 basis points above the 3 month LIBOR rate (3.16% and 2.89% as of December 31, 2015 and 2014, respectively).
 The Trust may, at one or more times, defer interest payments on the capital securities for up to 20 consecutive quarterly periods, but not beyond September 15, 2034.
 At the end of the deferral period, all accumulated and unpaid distributions will be paid.
 The capital securities will be redeemed on September 15, 2034 at par plus any accrued and unpaid distributions to the date of the redemption; however, the Trust has the option to redeem at any time.
 The redemption may be in whole or in part, but in all cases in a principal amount with integral multiples of \$1,000.